rule

 Text 12

-Just as the residents of hell, do even the residents of heaven desire for this planet earth so conducive to the spiritual knowledge and devotional service that in both positions are of no avail.
+Just as the residents of hell, do even the residents of heaven desire for this planet earth which is so conducive to the spiritual knowledge and devotional service that in both positions appear to be of little value.
+(Vedabase)

 Text 13

-A human being should never desire to reach heaven nor reach hell; nor should a person wise desire for this planet earth as absorbed in the body one becomes a fool.
+A human being should never desire to reach heaven or wish to go to hell, nor should a wise person desire this planet earth because based upon such an involvement with the body one becomes a fool.
+(Vedabase)

 Text 14